Beef Wellington

 - Brush egg wash over the lattice then place a fresh thyme leaf in each gap.
 Season with sea salt then bake.

 There’s quite a lot of work involved in making a homemade beef wellington.
 Luckily we’re spreading the workload over 3 days!
 Here’s the schedule I follow when making a wellington at home.
+It keeps everything manageable & more organised.

 Day 1